Get life insurance if you’ve had an abdominal aortic aneurysm.

 We’ll ask you some questions related to your health history.

-We do this to find out exactly what condition you have, the treatment that may have taken place as well as your current health.
+We do this to find out your exact condition, the treatment that may have taken place as well as your current health.

 We’ll give you the information you need to make an informed decision about your life insurance.